Asymptotics for M-type smoothing splines with non-smooth objective functions: Introduction

 We provide a unified treatment of the M-type smoothing spline problem in this paper, including preliminary scale estimation and estimation of derivatives.
 Our main assumptions center around a convex loss function, two mild regularity conditions on the errors $\epsilon_i$ that have been widely used in the non-penalized case, and approximate uniformity of the design points.
-These conditions do not require the existence of any moments of the error allowing for very heavy-tailed distributions that would render the least-squares estimator inconsistent.
-The conditions barely change with the inclusion of a fast-convergent scale estimate but do require strengthening in the form of smoother losses and second moments of the error in case the scale converges more slowly.
+For well-chosen loss functions, these conditions do not require the existence of any moments of the error allowing for very heavy-tailed distributions, under which the least-squares estimator may fail to be consistent.
+Furthermore, we show that these conditions barely change with the inclusion of auxiliary scale estimates constructed either from pseudo-residuals or preliminary regression estimates.
+Our treatment is potentially of independent mathematical interest, as it relies on the theory of reproducing kernel Hilbert spaces instead of the nowadays commonly used theory of empirical processes \citep{van de Geer:2000, van de Geer:2002}).